IBM/aspera-cli/docs/README.erb.md

 - Learn the CLI: Read [Command Line Interface](#command-line-interface) to understand configuration, options, and commands.

-- Explore plugins: Jump to the section for the product you're working with - Aspera on Cloud, Faspex, and more - under [Application Plugins](#plugins).
+- Explore plugins: Jump to the section for the relevant product - Aspera on Cloud, Faspex, and more - under [Application Plugins](#plugins).

 ## Installation